Background pattern

 Gastrografin contains sodium

-This medicine contains 3.76 mg of sodium per ml, equivalent to 0.19% of the maximum daily sodium intake of 2 g recommended by the WHO for an adult.
+This medicine contains 3.76 mg of sodium per ml, equivalent to 0.19% of the maximum daily intake of 2 g of sodium recommended by the WHO for an adult.

-If crystallization of the contrast medium occurs due to storage in a cold place, it can be redissolved by agitation and gentle warming to body temperature.
-This alteration does not affect the effectiveness and stability of the preparation.
+In case of crystallization of the contrast medium due to storage in refrigerated areas, it can be dissolved again by shaking and gentle heating to body temperature.
+This alteration does not imply a detriment to the effectiveness and stability of the preparation.

 This medicine should be visually inspected before administration for the presence of particles.
 It should only be used if the solution is transparent and free of particles.

-The unused contrast medium should be discarded 24 hours after opening the package.
+The unused contrast medium within 24 hours after opening the packaging should be discarded.

-Disposal of unused medication and all materials that have come into contact with it should be carried out in accordance with local regulations.
+Disposal of the unused medicine and all materials that have come into contact with it will be carried out in accordance with local regulations.

 Prescription required